Last updated on June 19, 2025

 I guess we now know why Magic has a 13+ age rating.
 It must be for “mature” content.

-I’m sure the second amendment is a contentious issue in American politics and not one that I want to get into in a fun Magic article.
-But regardless of your own point of view on the topic, I’m sure we can all agree that Werebear most certainly has the right to bear arms.
+The second amendment remains a contentious issue in American politics and not one that I want to get into in a fun Magic article.
+But regardless of your own point of view on the topic, I’m sure we can all agree that Werebear most certainly has the right to bear arms… because squid arms would've made it an Unstable augment card.

 Void Winnower